QMK: Repeat Key

 process_record_user()

-, handle Repeat and Reverse Repeat asif (!process_repeat_key_with_rev(keycode, record, REPEAT, REVREP)) { return false; }
+, handle Repeat and Alternate Repeat asif (!process_repeat_key_with_alt(keycode, record, REPEAT, ALTREP)) { return false; }

-The following reverse keys are defined by default.
+The following alternate keys are defined by default.
 See

 below for how to change